artbuzzon/middle.messenger.praktikum.yandex/README.md

 Here you can found out what's under the hood: https://github.com/artbuzzon/middle.messenger.praktikum.yandex/pull/1

-You can kick things of by running:
+You can kick things off by running:

     npm run start

 Or if "you try to build something©":

     npm run build